The above cartoon was produced by an anonymous cartoonist.

 this flooded area.
 It was a large dark bird with lots of white on the wings, including what appeared at that distance to be a completely white underwing.
 I spoke to a biologist who has been doing research in the Pearl for several years and who confirmed reports that I had been hearing about logging further north in the Pearl.
 They have not only logged the area but have made a mess of it with logging roads.
 It's a disgrace that such things are happening in a river basin that contains a critically endangered species.
 Indigo Buntings and Hooded Warblers have arrived.

 3-27-08.
 This morning, I began the process of moving out of the house in Waveland and getting my stuff packed up and stored away.
-I plan to spend some time in the field during the next few days, but then I'll be winging it back to Virginia.
-I have decided to stay for an extra day and will try to get in two or three more sessions in the cypresses.
+I have decided to stay for an extra day and plan to spend some time in the field during the next few days, but then I must head back to Virginia.

 3-28-08.
-I took my final kayak ride of the season and visited Ye Olde Hot Zone.
+I took my final kayak ride of the season and visited the 2006 hot zone.
 The most interesting experience was a Barred Owl that flew right over and stared down at me.
 I tried to get it on the paddle-cam but missed.
-Although the kayak has been put away, I plan to do two more climbs if the weather permits.
 While in Tree 5 a few days ago, I saw lots of birds flying above the canopy.
 Based on video footage that I got during that climb, it now seems clear that birds use the tallest cypresses as landmarks to navigate through the Pearl.
 I noticed birds that seemed to be navigating using Tree 5 and two other tall cypresses that are well within camera range.
 It sure would be exciting to see an ivorybill flying directly towards me from a distance.

 here.

 4-8-08.
 It has occurred to me that the bird in the new video was flying up the channel from the area where I found extensive foraging sign on January 17.
-It's highly fortuitous that the bird and its reflection off the water are both visible in much of the new video.
+It’s fortunate that the bird and its reflection off the water are both visible.
 The flap style is well resolved in a series of reflected images.
 The wings appear to be fully extended and very long in a few of these images.
-The image of the bird itself also shows interesting aspects of the flap style, but the most important part of this component of the video is the appearance of the white trailing edges, which persist through many frames.
+Images of the bird itself show the flap style and white trailing edges on the dorsal surfaces of the wings.
 There seems to be something amiss about the historical accounts of a duck-like flight by ivorybills.
-What I understand to be duck-like flaps doesn't involve nearly closing the wings during each flap as in the second image in the left column above (from the video) and in the third image in the right column (from a Tanner photo).
-I have never noticed this type of rowing motion in the flight of a duck.
-It's possible that ducks have such flaps, and I just never noticed it since the flaps are so rapid.
-Since nobody ever had the opportunity to study the details of the flaps of a cruising ivorybill in slow motion, it's also possible that the cruising flight wasn't fully understood.
-In the first and fourth frames, the action seems to be concentrated in the outer parts of the wings as described by Eckleberry in 1944, but it's clear from the second image in the left column that there are also significant movements of the inner parts of the wings during part of the flap cycle.
+What I understand to be duck-like flaps doesn’t involve nearly closing the wings during each flap.
+Since nobody ever had the opportunity to study the details of the flaps of a cruising ivorybill in slow motion, it’s possible that the cruising flight wasn’t fully understood.

 this image from the video.
-A leading duck hunter in Louisiana has viewed the rowing flap style of the bird in the new video and agrees that it's not a Wood Duck.
-He initially thought that Wood Duck might be a possibility based on the frames that I posted on March 30, but it's hard to make such a judgment based on isolated frames.
-I'm now convinced that the bird in the video must be an ivorybill.
-What other possibility is there with such a high flap rate, an unusual (but consistent with Tanner photos) flap style, and white trailing edges?
-I should have trusted my eyes when I saw the dorsal stripes, but it's hard to be certain about something that happens so fast.
-When the raw video is viewed at full speed, it's amazing how fast the bird flies past the base of Tree 6.
+I’m now convinced that the bird in the video must be an ivorybill.
+What other species has white trailing edges, such a high flap rate, and a distinctive flap style that is consistent with the Tanner photo?
+I should have trusted my eyes when I saw the dorsal stripes, but it’s hard to be certain about something that happens so fast.
+When the raw video is viewed at full speed, it’s amazing how fast the bird flies below Tree 6.

+4-9-08.
 An exciting aspect of the new video is that there are points of reference (such as tree branches) that should make it possible to return to the scene and determine the flight speed.
-This quantity has never been measured since nobody has had footage of an ivorybill in cruising flight until now.
+This quantity has never been measured since the historical footage doesn’t show the cruising flight.

 4-10-08.
 These images

 show the white trailing edges through three frames that are spaced by 1/60 of a second.
-After the trip back to the Pearl, I'll have some analysis to finish up on the new video.
-I'll try to get the measurements that are required for computing the speed of the bird.
-I will also get better estimates of the flap rate, which varies throughout the flight (it appears to be just under 7 Hz at one point).
+After the trip back to the Pearl, I’ll have some analysis to finish up on the new video.
+I’ll try to get the measurements that are required for computing the speed of the bird.
+I will also get better estimates of the flap rate, which varies throughout the flight.

 4-11-08.
 I've come down with a bad cough but will try to get on the road to Louisiana this evening.
 Here are some images from the March 29 video that show the views